Authored by the expert who managed and guided the team behind the Philippines Property Pack

 How much are property prices expected to increase in the Philippines in 2026?

-As of early 2026, property prices in the Philippines are expected to increase by approximately 3% to 6% over the year, with a center estimate around 4.5% in nominal terms.
+As of 2026, property prices in the Philippines are expected to increase by about 2% nationally in 2026.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Philippines.